 Computer technology has already taken a firm hold of the automobile, and the modern driver is less and less responsible for the actions of their vehicle; soon, crash victims will try to sue the electronics companies for accidents they caused because their computer system failed to brake the car even though they were fast asleep at the wheel on a three-lane highway.
-Until you have automation of every single vehicle on every single road, computer-driven cars are just not feasible; in my mind, there are just far too many on-the-road variables, with all the logic in the world, you cannot beat a brain.
-NComputer-assisted driving is already available in specific Mercedes models wthatbrake for you if yyou’renot looking where you’re going, and you’re too close to the car in front.
-However, there is still a driver in control of the car or is there.
-WIfyou wanted to get closer to the car in front, for some reason, you needed to get closer to the car.
+Until you have automation of every vehicle on every road, computer-driven cars are just not feasible; in my mind, there are just far too many on-the-road variables; with all the logic in the world, you cannot beat a brain.
+NComputer-assisted driving is already available in specific Mercedes models that brake if you are yyou’renot looking where you’re going and you’re too close to the car in front.
+However, there is still a driver in control of the vehicle.
+If you wanted to get more relative to the car in front, for some reason, you needed to get closer to the vehicle.
 If you didn’t get closer to the car, something terrible would happen to civilization.
 Where do you draw the line with vehicle automation?

 CCTV will be so prevalent in advanced cities of the future that visible crimes such as car theft are all but wiped out, but that still won’t stop the determined thief.
-GPS (Global Positioning System) units fitted as standard to all new automobiles will track any vehicle at any time anywhere.
+GPS (Global Positioning System) units fitted as standard to all new automobiles will track any vehicle anywhere.
 This technology is already familiar, but more widespread use is inevitable.
 In the UK, the government is already talking about fitting GPS to charge motorists depending on what road they travel on and at what times to cut spiraling congestion.
-This technology, coupled with an improved mobile phone and Bluetooth network, can track and recover stolen vehicles.
-When the vehicle is found to be stolen, a call can be made, which shuts down the engine of the car.
+This technology and an improved mobile phone and Bluetooth network can track and recover stolen vehicles.
+When the car is found to be stolen, a call can be made, which shuts down the car’s engine.

-Simultaneously, a call is sent out, which alerts the available nearby police; by using the GPS installed in both the stolen car and the police car, officers can track the car even if they cannot see it.
-The police will also have much more insight into a vehicle’s record when out on patrol.
-Using Bluetooth technology, a police car can tailor a vehicle and receive information on the owner, the current driver, their driving history, and even recent top speed and acceleration figures.
+Simultaneously, a call is sent out, which alerts the available nearby police; by using the GPS installed in both the stolen car and the police car, officers can track the vehicle even if they cannot see it.
+The police will also have more insight into a vehicle’s record when out on patrol.
+Using Bluetooth technology, a police car can tailor a vehicle and receive information on its owner, current driver, driving history, and even recent top speed and acceleration figures.
 Of course, who wants that?
 You think you’ve just had a fun little blast on your favorite bit of road, you get pulled over five miles later, and the officer gives you a speeding ticket for something he didn’t see.
-But if this technology is , then what choice do you have.
+But if this technology is , then what choice do you have?

 Access to future automobiles may differ from today’s keys, push button code entry, and keycard systems where the key doesn’t leave your pocket, already available, will become commonplace.
 You hear the term keyless entry, but it still uses a remote control attached to a key, which is then used to start the car.
-Biometrics, which are available on some computer systems and use fingerprinting as a password, could be an effective alternative to the key; you could even program it for your family members, deciding between access only for the children or access and drive functions for those with licenses.
-However, I believe it will be some time before this is the only means of vehicle entry or startup; what if you are lending your car to a friend and you cannot be present to allow start-up.
+Biometrics, available on some computer systems and using fingerprinting as a password, could be an effective alternative to the key; you could even program it for your family members, deciding between access only for the children or access and drive functions for those with licenses.
+However, I believe it will be some time before this is the only means of vehicle entrystartuprtup; what if you are lending your car to a friend and cannot be present to startup-up?

-Multimedia systems will continue to develop in cars until the point where the “are we there yet” phrase originates into “can we stay here.”
+Multimedia systems will continue to develop in cars until the “Are we there yet” phrase originates into “Can we stay here.”
 Manufacturers are continuing to cram more and more video screens into increasingly ingenious places providing a rolling cinematic Dolby 7.0 surround sound experience.
-DVDs will go the way of the VCR, with hard disk recording of video being the dominant power, much as MP3s are killing off CDs.
-This MP4 technology will save space in the car and allow for far more footage to be kept on board.
+DVDs will go the way of the VCR, with hard disk video recording as the dominant power, much as MP3s are killing off CDs.
+This MP4 technology will save car space and allow far more footage to be kept on board.

-Improvements in wireless Internet connections could mean that the larger roads can support Internet-capable vehicles and constantly inform the driver with up to date relevant road information.
+Improvements in wireless Internet connections could mean that larger roads can support Internet-capable vehicles and constantly inform the driver with up-to-date, relevant road information.
 A screen in the dash can display live images to show traffic reports and predict traffic jams using the GPS systems in all vehicles to show areas where vehicles have been stopped or congested and then supply alternate routes.
-The sound systems of cars will also improve and become more personalized for the various passengers; with headphone sockets and multiple sound outlets, there might be four different radio stations that can be played at once through the additional jacks, and a variety of MP3s that can be played at once.
+The sound systems of cars will also improve and become more personalized for the various passengers; with headphone sockets and multiple tough outlets, there might be four different radio stations that can be played at once through the additional jacks and a variety of MP3s that can be played at once.

-Passenger safety is already a priority for modern-day car manufacturers, which will only increase in importance in the future.
+Passenger safety is already a priority for modern-day car manufacturers, which will only increase in importance.
 The widespread use of airbags will increase.
-The side impact protection airbags featured in some models have proved to be extremely useful in saving lives.
+Some models’ side impact protection airbags have proved extremely useful in saving lives.
 More research and better positioning will continue to improve their performance and reliability.
 Airbags at the moment can only be deployed once, so in multiple collision crashes, their effectiveness is voided after the first impact; future airbag systems, however, may consider this and incorporate multiple single-use airbags in one position or reusable airbags that can be inflated several times.
-Some manufacturers use a dynamic headrest in some high-spec models; these move forward during a collision to stop the head snapping back quite so far and reducing the chance of spinal injury (whiplash.
+Some manufacturers use a dynamic headrest in some high-spec models; these move forward during a collision to stop the head from snapping back quite so far, reducinghe chance of spinal injury (whiplash.

-Improved night vision and spatial awareness would help cut down on nighttime crashes, which account for half the road-related fatalities each year, even though only a quarter of all driving occurs at night.
+Improved night vision and spatial awareness would help cut down on nighttime crashes, which account for half the road-related fatalities yearly, even though only a quarter of all driving occurs at night.
 Cadillac already includes infrared night vision as an option on some of its more desirable models; infrared vision does not see the light.
-It sees heat, and the warmer an object is, the more it stands out on the screen.
+It considers heat; the warmer an object is, the more it stands out on the screen.
 The screen is a heads-up display projected onto the windscreen in front of the driver’s line of sight, allowing the driver to and the digital projection.
-Honda has a similar system with the added ability to identify objects and pick out pedestrians and digitally highlight those that are likely to step into the vehicle’s path, and then emit an audible warning.
+Honda has a similar system with the ability to identify objects, pick out pedestrians, digitally highlight those likely to step into the vehicle’s path, and then emit an audible warning.

-In the future car, designers will have to explore new themes and find alternative influences.
-To catch people’s eye, the plans will have to be increasingly bold and brash, often sacrificing the invention’s aesthetic balance to be different in an increasingly ‘done before’ market.
-This is not to say all designs are going to be hideous, just some.
-Another influence to exterior design will be made by law as stricter pedestrian protection laws are enforced requiring the front ends of cars to be ‘softer,’ this thinking has already been introduced on some models, overall though it is difficult to project how this will ultimately affect the face of car design.
+Designers must explore new themes and find alternative influences in the future car.
+To catch people’s eye, the plans must be increasingly bold and brash, often sacrificing the invention’s aesthetic balance to be different in an increasingly ‘done before’ market.
+This is not to say all designs will be hideous, just some.
+Another influence on to exterior design will be made by law as stricter pedestrian protection laws are enforced, requiring the front ends of cars to be ‘softer,’ this thinking has already been introduced on some models, overall though it is difficult to project how this will ultimately affect the face of car design.

-With the increased use of alternative fuel sources such as the hydrogen fuel cell and hydrogen combustion engine, vehicle bodies may begin to reflect their power’s green nature.
+With the increased use of alternative fuel sources such as hydrogen fuel cells and hydrogen combustion engines, vehicle bodies may begin to reflect their power’s green nature.
 However, I believe this to be a mistake.
-The Honda Insight Hybrid might have been more of a success had it not been utterly repulsive; people were already wary of its power source and to then make them vomit in disgust at its styling is just not intelligent.
+The Honda Insight Hybrid might have been more successful had it not been utterly repulsive; people were already wary of its power source, and to make them vomit in disgust at its styling is just not intelligent.
 Why do all the eco-friendly cars look like a 60’s psychedelic nightmare?
 Why can’t they look like a decent concept car with an alternative engine?
-However, things seem to be improving, and BMW’s H2R is an undeniably stunning vehicle if somewhat impractical.
+However, things seem to be improving, and BMW’s H2R is an undeniably stunning vehicle, if somewhat impractical.
 And hybrid technology is finding its way into mainstream production vehicles as an optional power source.